JonathanMcMills/JonathanMcMills.github.io/_publications/2023-08-31-tax-compliance.md

 ---
-title: "Tax compliance in Ghana: does corruption and trust in the government matter?"
+title: "Tax compliance in Ghana: Does Corruption and Trust in the Government matter?"
 collection: publications
 category: manuscripts
 permalink: /publication/2023-08-31-tax-compliance